ElMoha943/valenvrc-docs/docs/welcome.md

 If you are upgrading from a *really old version*, double check if you have a folder called "ValeStuff" on the Assets folder.
 If you do, remove the "Public Scripts" and "[ASSET NAME]" folders from it.
 :::

-When updating from an old version it is adviced to perform what I refer as a **Clean Install**:
+When updating from an old version it is advised to perform what I refer as a **Clean Install**:

 - **Make a backup of your config!**
 - Remove **the entire folder** of the package you are installing.